IBM’s Watson Education partners with Scholastic and Edmodo for classroom content recommendations

 Watson Education comprises two products: IBM Watson Element and IBM Watson Enlight.
 The former consolidates academic, social, demographic, and behavior data about students in one place and provides insights to teachers about how to best support individual students in the classroom.
 The latter, Watson Enlight, shows students’ academic strengths and weaknesses, lets teachers plan lessons with activities that align with classes’ needs, and offers learning progressions created by the National Academy of Sciences, Student Achievement Partners, and others.

 IBM’s Watson Education reaches more than 200,000 students in states including Texas, California, Florida, Connecticut, and Ohio.
-IBM says that in a clinical trial experiment of 800 community college students, Watson Tutor improved academic performance by as much as 40 percent.
+IBM says that in an A/B experiment involving more than 800 community college students, Watson Tutor improved academic performance by as much as 40 percent.

 Scholastic and Edmodo are only the latest additions to Watson Education’s stable of partners.
 In June 2017, through a collaboration with Sesame Workshop, IBM built a vocabulary app and a platform — the Sesame Workshop Intelligent Play and Learning Platform — to create a series of cognitive apps, games, and toys.
 And in 2016, IBM signed a deal with Pearson and Blackboard to bring IBM’s education ecosystem to colleges and universities.